christophhagen/CryptoKit25519/README.md

 # CryptoKit25519
-A Swift module for Curve25519 functions compatible with Apple's CryptoKit.
+A Swift module for Curve25519 functions and AES-GCM encryption compatible with Apple's CryptoKit.

 ## Purpose